-Project Overview Project Mode (Rail, Bus, BRT, Multimode) Light Rai l Transit Project Phase (Project Development, Engineering, Construction, Start-up) Construct tion Project Delivery Method (Design/Build, DBOM, CMGC, etc.) Design-Bid-Build Project Plans Version Review by FTA Status Safety and Security Management Plan (SSMP) 2014 2011 Revision 1 Update submitted to FTA on February 23, 2011.
+Project Overview Project Mode (Rail, Bus, BRT, Multimode) Light Rai 1 Transit Project Phase (Project Development, Engineering, Construction, Start-up) Construct tion Project Delivery Method (Design/Build, DBOM, CMGC, etc.) Design-Bid-Build Project Plans Version Review by FTA Status Safety and Security Management Plan (SSMP) 2014 2011 Revision 1 Update submitted to FTA on February 23, 2011.
 Not submitted to Federal Railroad Administration (FRA).
 Revision 2 submitted to FTA on May 2, 2014.
 Safety and Security Certification Plan (SSCP) 2011 SSCP was revised in October 2011.
 Revision 1 was developed in November 2011.
 Not submitted to FRA.
 System Safety Program Plan (SSPP) 2009 2009 SSPP dated 03/13/2009 was submitted to FTA on 07/31/2009.
 Not submitted to FRA.
 System Security Plan or Security and Emergency Preparedness Plan (SEPP) 2009 Not submitted to FTA.
 Not submitted to FRA.
 Construction Safety and Security Plan (CSSP) 2012 Health and Safety.
 Construction Safety Standards Revision 3, 06/27/2012.
-Area of Focus Y/N Notes/Status Safety and Security Authority 1 1 Is the project sponsor subject to 49 CFR Part 659 state safety oversight requirements?
+Area of Focus Y/N Notes/Status Safety and Security Authority 37 I Is the project sponsor subject to 49 CFR Part 659 state safety oversight requirements?
 Y Has the state designated an oversight agency as per 49 CFR Part 659.9?
-Y California Public Utilities Commission (CPUC) Consumer Protection & Safety Division 505 Van Ness Avenue San Francisco, CA 94102 (415) 703-1017 phone (415) 703-1758 fax Point of contact: Arun Mehta Has the oversight agency reviewed and approved the project sponsor's Security Plan or SSPP as per 49 CFR Part 659.17?
+Y (CPUC) Consumer 505 Van N San Franci (415) 703- (415) 703- Public Utilities Commission Protection & Safety Division Jess Avenue isco, CA 94102 1017 phone 1758 fax ontact: Arun Mehta Has the oversight agency reviewed and approved the project sponsor's Security Plan or SSPP as per 49 CFR Part 659.17?
 Y SFMTA currently operates its LRT system in compliance with an SSPP approved by the CPUC.
 These plans will be revised, as required, to incorporate the addition of the CSP during the late construction and early testing phase and submitted to the CPUC for approval prior to the planned start of revenue operations.
 Did the oversight agency participate in the last Quarterly Review Meeting?
 N Has the project sponsor submitted its safety certification plan to the oversight agency?
-Y SFMTA submitted the SSCP to CPUC staff for review and Commission approval during the preliminary engineering phase.
-The plan was approved in March 2009.
-The SSCP that was revised in November 2011 was submitted to the CPUC and was approved.
+Y for review the prelim was appro was revise ubmitted the SSCP to CPUC staff and Commission approval during inary engineering phase.
+The plan ved in March 2009.
+The SSCP that id in November 2011 was to the CPUC and was approved.